sublimator/superhaven/README.md

 Having a structured log viewer makes the sm-agent much more accessible and relieves the developer from the mental burden of parsing the agent's output.

+## WARNING NOTE

+It will definitely not work very well with very large files, given that it sends the content to the browser encoded as json!

 ## Usage

 ### Prerequisites